Last updated on November 26th, 2023 at 11:39 pm

 From seed producing alliums, the seeds can be saved and then planted, producing more allium seedlings for the garden.

-Allium seeds are back in colour, and are small and somewhat rounded.
+Allium seeds are black in color, and round in shape.
 The seeds have a rough textured surface, with many little puckers and dents.

-With the naked eye, the allium seeds remind me of the actual allium bloom, as they resemble the flower slightly.
+To the naked eye, these seeds remind me of the actual allium blooms, as they resemble the flowers.

 Seed size can be varied, depending on allium type or cultivar.